DarMato/tcl-data-model/README.md

 For the quality of data I need to add variuos tests that culd inform you about uexpected data.
 Most populat test that are used by me can be seen on `int_yellow_trip_data` model tests list.

 # Data injestion to DWH
+Because the data is already provided in parquet file, then it can be easily added to S3 and queried with Redshift Spectrum with a help of Glue Data Catalog and AWS Glue Crawler (all infrastructure was running on AWS).
+In that case there is no need event to move all the data to DB.
+The source data can stay on S3 for long term storage.
+Also, there is no need to maintain and create scripts for data load.
+The steps:
+  1. Upload file to S3
+  2. Create AWS Glue data catalog table by using AWS Glue Crawler
+  3. Register external schema on Redshift
+  4. Build DBT model for data transformation and testing.

+# Sheduling

+For the sheduleling usally I use AWS MAWAA service, which can give a lot of flexibility when you need to orchestrate processes executed in different tools.

+Monitoring of automated data piplines:
+- The status of every task (failed, successed)
+- Duration of every task stage
+- Number of errors or warnings
+- Number or records inserted

 # ERD of data model